 Your eligibility to retire is determined by several factors including your age, your service date, your appointment, and the number of years you have worked for the university.
 “Retirement” is defined as a voluntary termination from the university based on meeting age and eligible service requirements.
-In addition to other eligibility, there is also a 10-year minimum service requirement to retire with benefits (including health, prescription drug, dental, vision, legal, and life insurance coverage if eligible).
+In addition to other eligibility, there is also a 10-year minimum service requirement to retire (including retiring with benefits such as health, prescription drug, dental, vision, legal, and life insurance coverage if eligible).

 For more information on eligibility to retire and accrual of service to retire, see SPG 201.83